Sorry, your browser is out-of-date!

 Think you’ve seen it all?
 The beauty of sea sparkle has to be seen to be believed.
 Learn what it’s all about.

-Have you heard about the natural ocean wonder of bioluminescence?
-It’s when the sea sparkles a neon blue or green or even red.
-This beautiful sight is definitely one for the bucket list.
+But what is bioluminescence?
+It’s when the sea sparkles neon blue, green or even red.
+It's a beautiful sight and definitely one for the bucket list.

 Algae bloom sea sparkle events are caused by calm and warm sea conditions.
 But you can see specks of bioluminescence when it’s created nearby by a light-producing marine creature.